Top Ten Bird Watching Sites in Delhi

 The National Capital Territory of Delhi, with its wetlands and sprawling green cover attracts a wide variety of our winged friends every year.
 This makes the NCT of Delhi a birdwatcher’s paradise.
 Surprisingly, Delhi is the world’s second most bird diversity-rich city, after Nairobi.
 Over 460 species of birds have been recorded in Delhi so far.

-If you are an avid birder or a nature lover, then grab your binoculars and/or camera and head out to these ten enticing locations.
+If you are an avid birder or a nature lover, then grab your binoculars and camera and head out to these ten enticing locations.
+If you are a beginner, you can purchase this basic but powerful binocular as your first step into birding.
+The camera can be purchased once you have familiarized yourself with bird watching and you yourself feel the need for it.

 1. Yamuna Biodiversity Park